kbaseattic/assembly/doc/client_tutorial.md

 The following command will instruct the server to download a file of single-end reads specified by the URL and assemble them using the velvet assembler.
-It should take just a couple minutes.
+This should take just a couple minutes.

 ```bash
 ar-run -a velvet --single_url http://www.mcs.anl.gov/~fangfang/arast/se.fastq | ar-get --wait > ex1.contigs.fasta
 ```

 This command will block until the asesmbly is done.
-And the resulting set of contigs will be saved to a FASTA file local to the client.
+The resulting set of contigs will be saved to a FASTA file local to the client.

 ```bash